We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 To address these issues, Solana developed a proprietary consensus mechanism that utilizes both Delegated-Proof-of-Stake (DPoS) and Proof-of-History (PoH).
 The use of DPoS and PoH gives the blockchain 400 millisecond block times and claims to be able to handle 50,000 to 65,000 TPS comfortably.
 The current transactions per second can be viewed via Solana’s official website.

 According to Solana’s documentation, the blockchain can even extend to 250,000 TPS, although that maximum limit can only be reached in bursts.
-The capacity of Solana means that the native token SOL, and Solana-based tokens, have been reportedly sent wallet-to-wallet in 5 to 20 seconds.
+The capacity of Solana means that the native token SOL and Solana-based tokens have reportedly been sent wallet-to-wallet in 5 to 20 seconds.
 To learn more about what can affect the speed, read our article on how long it takes to transfer Solana.

 9. Terra (LUNA)